codeforkjeff/S275_ETL/README.md

 Note that AcademicYear values are based on the "end year": e.g. 2016 means 2015-2016.

+## Base Tables

 `Dim_Staff` - dimension table for staff person for a given year, county, and district.
+This is the grain because a person can be employed by more than one district in an academic year.

+`Dim_School` - dimension table for schools.
+The grain of this table is school building and academic year.

 `Fact_Assignment` - an assignment line item.
 This table is at the same grain as the rows in the S275 file.
+Personnel can (and often do) have multiple assignments within the district they're employed by, and multiple assignments within a given school building.

 `Fact_SchoolTeacher` - table of teachers at schools, and rolled up Percentage, FTEDesignation, and Salary fields per teacher/school.
 The PrimaryFlag field is used to support a single school selection for each teacher/year for reports that want to avoid double counting.

+`Fact_SchoolPrincipal` - table of principals and asst principals

+## Tables using College of Ed logic

+These were created specifically to reproduce the work from the College of Ed.

 `Fact_TeacherMobility` - mobility of teachers from their "primary" school, calculated both year over year and at 5 year snapshots, with flag fields describing the transitions.

+`Fact_PrincipalMobility` - mobility of principals from their "primary" school, calculated both year over year and at 5 year snapshots.

+## Cohort Tables

+These were created to enable analysis of what happens to individuals from a starting cohort year to each subsequent year.
+These are more "general purpose" (from a CCER standpoint) than the COE tables above.

-`Fact_TeacherCohort` - cohort table containining teahers for each year.
+`Fact_TeacherCohort` - cohort table containining teachers for each year.

 `Fact_TeacherCohortMobility` - mobility of teachers from their CohortYear to each successive EndYear up to the present.
 In this table, the flag fields describe the transitions between CohortYear and EndYear.

-`Fact_SchoolPrincipal` - table of principals and asst principals

 `Fact_PrincipalCohort` - cohort table containing principals and assistant principals.

-`Fact_PrincipalMobility` - mobility of principals from their "primary" school, calculated both year over year and at 5 year snapshots.

 `Fact_PrincipalCohortMobility` - mobility of principals and asst principals from their CohortYear to each successive EndYear up to the present.
 In this table,